 There are no temporary health insurance plans in compliance with the Affordable Care Act (ACA, or Obamacare) since they do not offer minimum essential coverage or provide the required patient protections mandated by the ACA.
-So if you carry this type of policy, then you will still need additional comprehensive coverage throughout the year.
-Because Obamacare does allow for a three-month coverage gap you will need to enroll in a traditional plan for at least nine months of the year to be exempt from the ACA individual mandate tax penalty.
+So if you carry this type of policy, then you may still need additional comprehensive coverage throughout the year.

 Now, this doesn’t mean short-term health coverage isn’t valuable.
 In fact, it’s an inexpensive option that can be very useful in certain circumstances.
-For instance, you can be exempt from the penalty if your income is low enough, allowing you to keep this low-cost catastrophic coverage for the full year.
 It can also be a beneficial option for individuals who are in a health coverage gap or who missed open enrollment.